yannKerzreho/MarkovGameApproximation/README.md

-# Reinforcement Learning in Markov Games
+# MGAP - Markov Game Approximation

 This project provides a framework for simulating and analyzing multi-agent reinforcement learning (MARL) in Markov games.
 It includes implementations of Q-learning agents, a Markov game environment simulator, and fluid approximation methods for theoretical analysis.